madsonic/scrum/README.md

 ## Estimation techniques
 Big complex items use relative estimate
-- PBI. scoring system
+- PBI - use indices

 Small item use absolute estimate
-- sprint backlog items (tasks). hours, days, etc
+- sprint backlog items (tasks) - hours, days, etc

 ### Fibonacci numbers
 The nature of the sequence ensure that large items results in larger than normal